 Almost as soon as it was published reader response started coming in.
 It was overwhelming.
 I had no idea that my two boys would touch so many people – men, as well as women.
 Never in my wildest imagination (and it's pretty wild) did I think it would become a bestseller either (which it did).

 I was sure Scott and Ryan's story had ended.
 But readers demanded more.

 Little did I know that the characters (some old, some new) were still talking.
 I listened and started writing down what they told me.
 So, the sequel is called Into This World We’re Thrown.
 Again, it became a bestseller.
 Really.
 I swear I had no idea it would happen again.
 For those of you out there who have begged, cajoled, demanded, and hinted for a third installment in this series, please be patient.
 The characters have ceased talking for the time being, I went on to write another series altogether, and to tell the truth it's going to be difficult to find more conflict for Scott and Ryan to overcome.
 I hadn't intended to write a soap opera anyway.

 My husband and I have been science fiction fans since we were kids.
 We know lots of other gay people who are scifi fans, too.
 One of the things we've all been disappointed in is the near lack of gay characters in popular science fiction.
-The only real exception is Torchwood.
-Come on now.
-Do you really expect our entire community to believe that alternate worlds, parallel worlds, and worlds of the near and far future would have nearly NO gay people in them?
+The only real exception is Torchwood, and finally followed by Star Trek Discovery.
+It only took forever for TV to catch up.

 Stealing Some Time is a two volume time-travel, adventure/romance featuring a whole host of gay characters--two early 20s protagonists in particular.
 Set in the 25th century on Earth, one of my protagonists goes back to the 19th century and falls in love with a guy he meets there.
 This story won a literary award, too.
 It doesn't get any better than that!